Marshall Islands Wedding Traditions Cultural Wedding Guide 2025

 What are the most important taboos to avoid at Marshall Islands weddings?

 Critical taboos at Marshall Islands weddings include marrying within the same clan (bwij) which violates exogamy rules, wearing immodest clothing that exposes thighs or shoulders contradicting Christian values, and walking upwind of elders (irooj) showing disrespect for hierarchy.
 Guests must never refuse to participate in communal activities like jepta dances or jowi food preparation, as this signals rejection of community bonds.
 Photography during sacred moments of kejman betrothal or prayer requires explicit permission.
 Public disputes or haggling over bride price brings shame to both families.
-Alcohol consumption remains discouraged at Protestant ceremonies (80% of weddings).
+Alcohol consumption remains discouraged at Protestant ceremonies.
 Failing to contribute to feast preparations or arriving empty-handed violates reciprocity expectations.
 These taboos, if broken, can result in social ostracism or wedding cancellation, particularly in traditional rural communities.

 Frequently Asked Questions